Non-asymptotic Oracle Inequalities for the Lasso and Group Lasso in high dimensional logistic model: Abstract

 \section{Abstract}

 We consider the problem of estimating a function $f_{0}$ in logistic regression model.
 We propose to estimate this function $f_{0}$ by a sparse approximation build as a linear combination of elements of a given dictionary of $p$ functions.
 This sparse approximation is selected by the Lasso or Group Lasso procedure.
-In this context, we state non asymptotic oracle inequalities for Lasso and Group Lasso under restricted eigenvalues assumption as introduced in \cite{BRT}.
-Those theoretical results are illustrated through a simulation study.
+In this context, we state non asymptotic oracle inequalities for Lasso and Group Lasso under restricted eigenvalue assumption as introduced in \cite{BRT}.